steve-kasica/romanticcircles.github.io/_docs/production-documentation/tei-guidelines.md

 Every TEI document shares the same hierarchical tagging logic.
 The entire document must be enclosed by the `<TEI>` tag, within which come main document or metadata enclosures like `<teiHeader>`, `<text>`, or `<teiCorpus>`.
 Structural elements within the text itself, such as `<front>` (abstract), `<body>`, `<head>` (headings), and different `<div>` sections (such as the bibliography), are enclosed within the overarching `<text>` tag.

-Here's a three-level example of a standard TEI docuemnt using RC's schema:
+Here's a three-level example of a standard TEI document using RC's schema:

 ```xml
 <TEI xmlns="http://www.tei-c.org/ns/1.0">